 This year, the SMC Honor Council introduced the inaugural Spotlight on Honor Awards.
-These awards are intended to shine a light on those students, faculty and staff who best exemplify the Council’s pillars of Honor.
 The awardees were selected from the twenty-two individuals and one group that were nominated.
 Awardees were honored via a Zoom meeting on Tuesday, May 19.

 Kayla Eber is a student majoring in Business Administration Entrepreneurship and Art History.
 Kayla started a Meal Project two years ago as a means of combating food insecurity at SMC.
 By designing a system involving wrist bracelets, students needing a meal could approach a peer wearing a bracelet to have a meal purchased with no questions asked.